Kiran-Jones/tse/indexer/IMPLEMENTATION.md

 ## Control flow

-The Crawler is implemented in one file `indexer.c`, with four functions.
+The indexer is implemented in one file `indexer.c`, with four functions.
 Indexer also uses code from other modules, including `index.c`, `pagedir.c`, and `word.c`.

 ### main